NatureServe

-NatureServe, Inc. is a non-profit organization based in Arlington County, Virginia, US, that provides proprietary wildlife conservation-related data, tools, and services to private and government clients, partner organizations, and the public.
-NatureServe reports being "headquartered in Arlington, Virginia, with regional offices in four U.S. locations and in Canada."
-In calendar year 2011 they reported having 86 employees, 6 volunteers, and 15 independent officers.
+NatureServe, Inc. is a nonprofit organization based in Arlington County, Virginia, US, that provides proprietary wildlife conservation-related data, tools, and services to private and government clients, partner organizations, and the public.
+NatureServe reports being "headquartered in Arlington, Virginia, with regional offices in four U.S. locations and in Canada".
+In calendar year 2011 it reported having 86 employees, 6 volunteers, and 15 independent officers.

 History

 The Nature Conservancy reports that in 2000 it spun off its 85-center Natural Heritage Network "into a new independent organization, the Association for Biodiversity Information (later renamed NatureServe)."
 NatureServe reports that it was established in 1994 as the Association for Biodiversity Information.
 In 2001 the IRS approved a name change to NatureServe that was requested in 1999, while maintaining the organization's 501(c)(3) tax-exempt status granted in July 1995.
 NatureServe's website declares that it is a 501(c)(3) non-profit, tax-exempt corporation incorporated in 1999 as a Washington, DC Nonprofit Corporation.